jayvn/dotfiles/README.md

 (XDG_DATA_DIRS used to be adding applications/ folder from nix, but i disabled it , redundant now ) aand calibre works now

-`nix-env -iA nixpkgs.Rorsomepkgs` In WSL no download from homeoffice .
+`nix-env -iA nixpkgs.Rorsomepkgs` In WSL doesn't download from homeoffice .
 Timeouts